Who is Caspar Milquetoast – Does He Impact Your Marketing? 👻

 The Legend of Caspar Milquetoast: The Man Who Apologized to Walls

 The character was such a cultural hit that his name entered the English language as a common noun.
-A "milquetoast" is defined as someone who is feeble, timid, or submissively unassertive.
+A "milquetoast" is a term defined as a person who is feeble, timid, or submissively unassertive.

-In the world of 1920s comedy, Caspar was a hilarious figure.
+In the world of 1920s comedy, Caspar Milquetoast was a hilarious figure.
 He represented the anxieties of a changing world.
 However, in modern email marketing, he is a disaster.
-When we talk about "milktoast" emails today, we mean copy so afraid of being perceived as "salesy," "pushy," or "offensive" that it ends up completely invisible.
+"Milktoast" emails are a type of marketing copy so afraid of being perceived as "salesy," "pushy," or "offensive" that it ends up completely invisible.
 If your email doesn't have a heartbeat, it's probably because Caspar Milquetoast wrote it.

 Identifying "Milquetoast Marketing" in the Wild

-How do you know if Caspar has taken over your marketing department?
+How do you know if Caspar Milquetoast has taken over your marketing department?
 You don't need a detective to find him; you just need to look for the absence of energy.
-Milquetoast marketing is defined by its lack of a "point."
-It exists, but it doesn't do anything.
+Milquetoast marketing is marketing defined by its lack of a "point"—it exists, but it doesn't do anything.

 Look for these three specific symptoms in your outreach: